Turkey at a Glance

 There are 313,151 kilometers of paved roadways in Turkey, including 2,010 km of expressways.
 From smooth highways that are up to European standards to pothole-filled rural roads with virtually no tread — the road conditions in Turkey vary wildly.
 There is an extensive system of toll roads in Turkey, with some of the major ones running between Istanbul and Ankara, Edirne and Istanbul, Tarsus and Pozanti, Izmir and Aydin and Adana and Urfa.

 If you plan on driving on toll roads in Turkey, you will need to purchase a prepaid toll pass (called Hızlı Geçiş Sistemi (HGS)).
 This new system was launched in September 2012 and uses radio-frequency identification technology, which means that vehicles no longer have to slow down to swipe a card when passing through tolls.

 You can purchase an HGS sticker at many banks and post offices (PTT).
-The sticker costs 5 Turkish lira and you must add an initial sum of 30 lira to your account.
+The sticker costs 10 TRY and you must add an initial sum of 30 TRY to your account.
 The sticker must be mounted on the front windshield just below the rearview mirror.